-A single discount rate of 6.0 percent was used to measure the OPEB liability on the measurement date of December 31, 2020.
-A single discount rate of 3.16 percent was used to measure the OPEB liability on the measurement date of December 31, 2019.
+A single discount rate of 6.0 percent was used to measure the OPEB liability on the measurement date of December 31, 2021.
 Projected benefit payments are required to be discounted to their actuarial present value using a single discount rate that reflects (1) a long-term expected rate of return on OPEB plan investments (to the extent that the health care fiduciary net position is projected to be sufficient to pay benefits), and (2) tax-exempt municipal bond rate based on an index of 20-year general obligation bonds with an average AA credit rating as of the measurement date (to the extent that the contributions for use with the long-term expected rate are not met).
-This single discount rate was based on an expected rate of return on the health care investment portfolio of 6.00 percent and a municipal bond rate of 2.00 percent (Fidelity Index's "20-Year Municipal GO AA Index").
+This single discount rate was based on an expected rate of return on the health care investment portfolio of 6.00 percent and a municipal bond rate of 1.84 percent (Fidelity Index's "20-Year Municipal GO AA Index").
 The projection of cash flows used to determine this single discount rate assumed that employer contributions will be made at rates equal to the actuarially determined contribution rate.
-Based on these assumptions, the health care fiduciary net position and future contributions were sufficient to finance health care costs through 2120.
-As a result, the actuarial assumed long-term expected rate of return on health care investments was applied to projected costs through the year 2120, the duration of the projection period through which projected health care payments are fully funded.
+Based on these assumptions, the health care fiduciary net position and future contributions were sufficient to finance health care costs through 2121.
+As a result, the actuarial assumed long-term expected rate of return on health care investments was applied to projected costs through the year 2121, the duration of the projection period through which projected health care payments are fully funded.

-Sensitivity of the Library's Proportionate Share of the Net OPEB Liability (Asset) to Changes in the Discount Rate The following table presents the Library's proportionate share of the net OPEB liability (asset) calculated using the single discount rate of 6.00 percent, as well as what the Library's proportionate share of the net OPEB liability (asset) would be if it were calculated using a discount rate that is one-percentage-point lower (5.00 percent) or one-percentage-point higher (7.00 percent) than the current rate:
+Sensitivity of the Library's Proportionate Share of the Net OPEB Liability (Asset) to Changes in the Discount Rate

+The following table presents the Library's proportionate share of the net OPEB asset calculated using the single discount rate of 6.00 percent, as well as what the Library's proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is one-percentage-point lower (5.00 percent) or one-percentage-point higher (7.00 percent) than the current rate:
-Current

-1% Decrease Discount Rate 1% Increase
+Current 1% Decrease (5.00%) Discount Rate (6.00%) 1% Increase (7.00%) Library's proportionate share of the net OPEB asset (\$3,264,742) (\$5,551,396) (\$7,449,355)

-(5.00%) (6.00%) (7.00%)

-Library's proportionate share

-of the net OPEB liability (asset) (\$774,049) (\$3,112,936) (\$5,035,690)